Ardaurum/UnrealRDGLearning/README.md

 | ULocalPlayer        |                      | FSceneViewState     |
 | ULightComponent     | FLightSceneProxy     | FLightSceneInfo     |
 | UMaterialInterface  | FMaterial            |                     |

+### Debugging Rendering Trick

+Apart from standard RenderDoc/NSight/Pix/etc. tools Unreal Engine give you some of their own tools to debug the rendering.
+A really useful thing I learned is to use `vis <TextureName>` which allows to visualise any texture registered in the render pipeline, e.g. `vis SceneColor` or `vis SceneDepthZ`.

 ### Additional Resources